Find the right defense attorney for free.

 Because visiting is a privilege and not a right, both prisoners and visitors can lose the opportunity to visit if they fail to follow prison rules or obey correctional officers' commands during a visit.
 Prisoners can also lose their visiting privileges for other infractions and some prisoners, such as those in administrative segregation, may never be permitted to visit family or friends.
 Prisons may also cancel all visits if there are health, safety, or security risks, including outbreaks of infectious diseases.

-What to Expect When Visiting Prisoners
+What to Expect When Visiting a Death Row Prisoners

 If you are having difficulty visiting a prisoner, you may want to talk to a local attorney.
 An attorney can explain your options and help you resolve the issue.